silverhammermba/superuser/extras/glossary.markdown

 Information
 : Meaning.
 Can be encoded/stored as data using an appropriate format.

+Internet layer
+: The protocol in charge of getting data from one computer to another.
+In most cases, this is the Internet protocol (IP)

 IP address
-: A number uniquely representing a computer on a network.
+: A number uniquely representing a computer on a network for use with the Internet protocol.
 Most commonly 4 bytes long, though newer addresses have 16 bytes.

 Layer
 : A protocol that allows for transmission of arbitrary data.